cicese-biocom/esm-AxP-GDL/README.md

 The directory structure of the framework is as follows:
 ```
 esm-AxP-GDL
 ├── best_models                                             <- Top models created using this framework.
 │   ├── amp_esmt36_d10_hd128_(Model3)                       <- Best model.
 │   │   ├── Metrics.txt                                     <- Matthew correlation coefficient (MCC) achieved by this model.
 │   │   ├── Parameters.txt                                  <- Parameters used to build the model.
 │   ├── amp_esmt33_d10_hd128_(Model2)                       <- Second-best model
 │   │   ├── Metrics.txt                                     <- Matthew correlation coefficient (MCC) achieved by this model.
 │   │   ├── Parameters.txt                                  <- Parameters used to build the model.
 │   ├── amp_esmt30_d15_hd128_(Model5)                       <- Third-best model
 │   │   ├── Metrics.txt                                     <- Matthew correlation coefficient (MCC) achieved by this model.
 │   │   ├── Parameters.txt                                  <- Parameters used to build the model.
 ├── datasets                                                <- Input comma separated value (CSV) file.
 │   ├── AMPDiscover
 │   │   ├── AMPDiscover.csv                                 <- Dataset used to evaluate the usefulness of the proposed framework.
 │   │   ├── Test(reduced-100).csv                           <- Reduced test set built from AMPDiscover test set and comprised of sequences of up to 100 amino acids.
 │   │   ├── Test(reduced-30).csv                            <- Reduced test set built from AMPDiscover test set and comprised of sequences of up to 30 amino acids.
 │   │   ├── External.csv                                    <- External test set created by joining the ABPDiscover, AFPDiscover, AVPDiscover, AniAMPpred, Deep-ABPpred, Deep-AFPpred, and Deep-AVPpred datasets.
+│   │   ├── External-per-class(reduced_identity_per-umbral) <- Directory containing test sets that were created by eliminating AMP/non-AMP pairs whose similarities are below a threshold between AMPDiscover (training, validation and test) and External sets.
 ├── graph                                                   <- Scripts to build graphs.
 │   ├── construct_graphs.py
 │   ├── residues_level_features_encoding.py
 │   ├── structure_feature_extraction.py
 ├── misc                                                    <- Additional library to be installed to use the framework.
 │   ├──linux-64_pytorch-scatter-2.0.9-py37_torch_1.12.0_cu113.tar.bz2
 ├── models                                                  <- Models used by this framework.
 │   ├── esm2                                                <- ESM-2 module.
 │   │   ├── checkpoints                                     <- Directory where the ESM-2 models are downloaded.
 │   │   ├── _init_.py                                       <- Makes ESM-2 a Python module.
 │   │   ├── esm2_representation.py                          <- Script to use the ESM-2 models.
 │   │   ├── esm2_representation.json                        <- JSON with the ESM-2 representations that can be used.
 │   ├── esmfold                                             <- ESMFold module.
 │   │   ├── checkpoints                                     <- Directory where the ESMFold model is downloaded.
 │   │   ├── _init_.py                                       <- Makes ESMFold a Python module.
 │   │   ├── esmfold.py                                      <- Script to use the ESMFold model.
 │   ├── GAT                                                 <- GAT module.
 │   │   ├── _init_.py                                       <- Makes GAT a Python module.
 │   │   ├── GAT.py                                          <- Script to use the Graph Attention Network (GAT) architecture.
 │   ├── _init_.py
 ├── tool
 │   ├── data_preprocessing
 │   │   ├── _init_.py
 │   │   ├── data_preprocessing.py                           <- Script to load and validate the input datasets.
 │   ├── _init_.py
 ├── docker-compose.yml                                      <- Configuration of the Docker container required by the framework.
 ├── Dockerfile                                              <- Docker image with all the dependencies required by the framework.
 ├── README.md                                               <- README to use this framework
 ├── requirements.txt                                        <- Python libraries used in this project.
 ├── test.py                                                 <- Script to use a model for inference.
 ├── test.sh                                                 <- Example to use a model for inference.
 ├── train.py                                                <- Script to train a model.
 ├── train.sh                                                <- Example script for training.
 ```

 ## **Dependencies**